linuxboot/book/11.coreboot.u-root.systemboot/README.md

 This chapter describes how to build a LinuxBoot firmware based on coreboot, u-root and systemboot.
 The examples will focus on `x86_64`, and the coreboot builds will cover virtual and physical OCP hardware.

+## Quick Start with coreboot

+Run these commands in a directory you create or in /tmp; do so because it creates some files and directories:

+	$ go get github.com/linuxboot/corebootnerf
+	$ go run github.com/linuxboot/corebootnerf --fetch
+	... lots and lots of output!

+This produces a coreboot image in coreboot-4.9/build/coreboot.rom You can now run this rom image:
+	$  qemu-system-x86_64 -serial stdio -bios coreboot-4.9/build/coreboot.rom

+And see how it looks when you put this in a coreboot ROM image.

 ## Components

 The final image is built on top of multiple open-source components: